melezhik/Sparrow6/documentation/taskchecks.md

 ## Here documents

-Here documents strings are used to embed code for generator and code expressions:
+Here document format is used to add multiline code for generator and code expressions:

 An example of validating that input contains date for yesterday: